nsbgn/urxvt-last-dir/README.md

 [urxvtperl/](urxvtperl/) contains a Perl extension for urxvt that keeps track of the last directory.
 It works for `urxvtc`+`urxvtd` and takes into account the foreground process.

+Alternatively, you can use the [xcwd.sh](xcwd), which does the same in shell.
 I may add scripts for other environments later.

 See also: